clemsgrs/slide2vec/README.md

 # slide2vec

-:warning: Make sure the `slide2vec` package is included in the Python module search path:
+:warning: Make sure the `slide2vec` package is included in your Python module search path:

 ```shell
 export PYTHONPATH="${PYTHONPATH}:/path/to/slide2vec"